MrSlosh/NewYorkCoin-AuxPow/doc/README_osx.txt

 https://developer.apple.com/devcenter/download.action?path=/Developer_Tools/xcode_6.1.1/xcode_6.1.1.dmg

 This file is several gigabytes in size, but only a single directory inside is
-needed: Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk
+needed: Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.13.sdk

 Unfortunately, the usual linux tools (7zip, hpmount, loopback mount) are incapable of opening this file.
 To create a tarball suitable for gitian input, mount the dmg in OSX, then create it with:
-  $ tar -C /Volumes/Xcode/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/ -czf MacOSX.sdk.tar.gz MacOSX.sdk
+  $ tar -C /Volumes/Xcode/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/ -czf MacOSX10.13.sdk.tar.gz MacOSX10.13.sdk

 The gitian descriptors build 2 sets of files: Linux tools, then Apple binaries